Do you want to use WebP images in WordPress?

 If your site uses lots of images, and they are slowing down your WordPress blog, then you should definitely consider using WebP images.

 Here is how to use WebP images in WordPress.
-We’ll show you multiple methods, so you can choose one that works best for you:
+We will show you multiple methods, so you can choose one that works best for you:

 Upon activation, go to the Settings » EWWW Image Optimizer page to configure plugin options.
-You’ll be greeted by a setup wizard, but you can click on the ‘I know what I am doing’ link to exit the wizard.
+You will be greeted by a setup wizard, but you can click on the ‘I know what I am doing’ link to exit the wizard.

 Next, you need to scroll down to the WebP Conversion section.
 The plugin will now show you some rewrite rules with a red preview image.

-You need to click on the ‘Insert Rewrite Rules’ button, and the plugin will automatically try to insert these rewrite rules to your .htaccess file.
+You need to click on the ‘Insert Rewrite Rules’ button, and the plugin will automatically try to insert these rewrite rules into your .htaccess file.

 Sometimes, the plugin may not be able to insert the rules.
 In that case, you need to copy the rewrite rules from the plugin’s settings page and paste them at the bottom of your .htaccess file manually.

-Alternately, you can choose from JS WebP Rewriting or <picture> WebP Rewriting methods as your WebP delivery options.
-These are a little slower than the .htaccess method, but it will get the job done.
+Alternatively, you can choose from JS WebP Rewriting or WebP Rewriting methods as your WebP delivery options.
+These are a little slower than the .htaccess method, but they will get the job done.

-Bulk Convert Your Old Images to WebP Version
+Bulk Convert Your Old Images to WebP Versions

-On the next screen, the plugin will give you an option to skip the image compression and only convert them to WebP.
+On the next screen, the plugin will give you the option to skip the image compression and only convert them to WebP.
 You can check this option if your images are already optimized.